How to Use the GitLab Proxy in CI

 How to Deploy Docz on Gitlab Pages

 In this article I will show you how you can deploy a Docz website on Gitlab pages, using .gitlab-ci.yml.
 Most of this article should be applicable to Github pages as well.
 Docz Docz is a tool powered by Gatsby, it aims to make it easier to document your project.
 It uses a language called mdx which is like normal markdown with some extra features, i.e. md + jsx.
-The main advantage of using Docz is you can render components “live”, if you put them with the <playground> tags. ...
+The main advantage of using Docz is you can render components “live”, if you put them with the <playground> tags.
+A basic example may look like this: ...

 An Example Gitlab CI file for React Native Apps

 A bit of backstory when I first started developing React Native apps, I found there weren’t any good example of Gitlab CI files.
 So in this article, I will show you an example .gitlab-ci.yml file you can use with your React Native app.
 You can of course tweak and makes changes as required by your project.
-CI/CD Before we dive straight into the CI file itself, let’s do a quicker refresher on some basic concepts. ...
+CI/CD Before we dive straight into the CI file itself, let’s do a quicker refresher on some basic concepts.
+Feel free to skip this section if you are already familiar with CI/CD, Git and Gitlab CI. ...

 Using React Native with Firebase Cloud Functions and Gitlab CI